StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-linux.md

 ## Impact Analysis

 ### Downtime
-- When swapping between Agent v1 and Agent v2, there will be some downtime for the StackState Agent to allow a successful migration process.
+- When swapping between Agent V1 (legacy) and Agent V2, there will be some downtime for the StackState Agent to allow a successful migration process.
 - The length the Agent will be down for depends on how fast the process below happens.

 ### Performance
-- The exact performance impact of switching from Agent v1 to Agent v2 can increase or decrease the number of resources used in the environments.
+- The exact performance impact of switching from Agent V1 (legacy) to Agent V2 can increase or decrease the number of resources used in the environments.
-- Agent v2 is more synchronized than Agent v1, allowing a better StackState experience but may trigger more services as it is non-blocking.
+- Agent V2 is more synchronized than Agent V1 (legacy), allowing a better StackState experience but may trigger more services as it is non-blocking.
 {% endhint %}

 ## Migration Process

-### 1. Stop Agent v1
+### 1. Stop Agent V1 (legacy)

-Agent v1 will have to be stopped before proceeding with the **Agent v2 install** and **Agent v1 state** migration.
+Agent V1 (legacy) will have to be stopped before proceeding with the **Agent V2 install** and **Agent V1 (legacy) state** migration.

 {% hint style="warning" %}
-**If Agent v1 is still running, it might interfere with the installation process of Agent v2 or, even worse, break the Agent v2 state.**
+**If Agent V1 (legacy) is still running, it might interfere with the installation process of Agent V2 or, even worse, break the Agent V2 state.**
 {% endhint %}

-You can stop Agent v1 with the following command:
+You can stop Agent V1 (legacy) with the following command:

 ```shell
 sudo /etc/init.d/stackstate-agent stop